RobTillaart/FastShiftIn/README.md

   - **void setByteOrder()** + **uint8_t getByteOrder()**
   - other option is add parameters / overload to make byte order explicit
     - **read32(1,0,3,2)** performance penalty + invalid combination.
-- esp32 optimization readLSBFIRST readMSBFIRST
+- investigate ESP32 optimization readLSBFIRST readMSBFIRST

-- example schema
+- example schemas
 - would it be interesting to make a fastShiftIn16() etc?
   - squeeze performance but more maintenance.?